tektutor/conan-march-2026/Day5/README.md

 - Integrating Conan in CI/CD Pipelines
   - Using Conan in Jenkins
-  - Automating builds and tests with Conan
+  - Automating CI/CD with Conan, CMake & Jenkins
   - Hands-on Lab

 - Best Practices and Troubleshooting